caribank/yawarana-sketch/output/github/README.md

             \[ex:ex-main-neg-part-pirare-cop-nsubj\] \[todo: @spike: I
             forgot, what was your analysis for this particular example?\]
-        -   it does occur with *pïnirë* ‘NEG’ , though
+        -   it does occur with *pïnirë* ‘NEG’, though
             \[ex:loc-main-neg-nsubj-cop-pinire-part\],
             \[ex:temp-main-neg-advpred-cop-pinire-nsubj\] \[todo:
             @spike: what do you think of the analysis that the copular